Architectural Engineering Institute - Award of Excellence, Construction Management

 The National Geographic Society is a world-renowned brand, recognized for its magazine and commitments to environmental causes.
 Located in the Golden Triangle, the downtown DC headquarters has been an integral part of the District’s culture.

-The media landscape is changing constantly, and as Nat Geo continues to adapt and maintain their relevance even in year 132(!) of their existence, they wanted to redefine their workspace to reflect the ways in which they’ve progressed.
+The media landscape is changing constantly, and as Nat Geo continues to adapt and maintain their relevance even after over 130 years in existence, they wanted to redefine their workspace to reflect the ways in which they’ve progressed.
 DAVIS renovated the occupied two-building campus, providing major building systems upgrades.
 Five floors in the M Street building and two floors within the 17th St building received tenant improvement fit-outs, with state-of-the-art features that amplify their company culture and match their historic brand.
 Tight schedules and technical designs made for a challenge - but DAVIS stepped up and found success.

 A workplace for the future—and beyond.

 Collaboration is vital in the modern office environment, and a comfortable workspace is a must.
 The new open-office plan increases workers’ access to natural light and is more conducive to the growing connection between creative content, digital editors and publishing staff, a staple of the modern media landscape.
 Additionally, the fit-outs within each building include unique features that cater to a media company’s needs, including glass front offices and a high-tech screening room for previewing content.
 The Machu Picchu Stadium—named after the lost city of the Incas, of course—is a place where collaboration + plans come together.